Post-transcriptional regulation

-Post-transcriptional regulation is the control of gene expression at the RNA level.
-It occurs once the RNA polymerase has been attached to the gene's promoter and is synthesizing the nucleotide sequence.
-Therefore, as the name indicates, it occurs between the transcription phase and the translation phase of gene expression.
-These controls are critical for the regulation of many genes across human tissues.
+Post-transcriptional regulation is critical for the gene expression regulation of many genes across human tissues.
 It also plays a big role in cell physiology, being implicated in pathologies such as cancer and neurodegenerative diseases.
+Post Transcriptional regulation is essential for the spatiotemporal control of gene expression in neurons.

+Post-transcriptional regulation significantly enhance the developmental plasticity in eukaryotes as it incorporates endogenous and exogenous signals in gene expression.
+In recent studies it is reported that plant use post-transcriptional regulation to sense temperature signalling and other environmental stressors that help them to adapt in changing environmental conditions.

 Mechanism

+The mechanism of post-transcriptional regulation consists of a series of conserved processing steps in the nucleus that produce mature RNA that can be translated into proteins in cytoplasm.
+Nuclear processing of nascent RNA consists of capping (adds 7-methylguanosine cap on 5′ end of RNA), splicing (removes introns) and polyadenylation (adds poly A tail on 3′ end of RNA).

-After being produced, the stability and distribution of the different transcripts is regulated (post-transcriptional regulation) by means of RNA binding protein (RBP) that control the various steps and rates controlling events such as alternative splicing, nuclear degradation (exosome), processing, nuclear export (three alternative pathways), sequestration in P-bodies for storage or degradation and ultimately translation.
-These proteins achieve these events thanks to an RNA recognition motif (RRM) that binds a specific sequence or secondary structure of the transcripts, typically at the 5' and 3' UTR of the transcript.
+The most extensively studied mechanism for post-transcriptional regulation is alternative splicing.
+However, other mechanisms include Short non-coding RNA molecules, such as small interfering RNA (siRNAs) or microRNAs (miRNAs).
+After being produced, the stability and distribution of the different transcripts is regulated (post-transcriptional regulation) by means of RNA-binding proteins (RBP) that control the various steps and rates controlling events such as alternative splicing, nuclear degradation (exosome), processing, nuclear export (three alternative pathways), sequestration in P-bodies for storage or degradation and ultimately translation.
+These proteins achieve these events thanks to an RNA recognition motif that binds a specific sequence or secondary structure of the transcripts, typically at the 5' and 3' UTR of the transcript.
 In short, the dsRNA sequences, which will be broken down into siRNA inside of the organism, will match up with the RNA to inhibit the gene expression in the cell.

 Modulating the capping, splicing, addition of a Poly(A) tail, the sequence-specific nuclear export rates and in several contexts sequestration of the RNA transcript occurs in eukaryotes but not in prokaryotes.
 This modulation is a result of a protein or transcript which in turn is regulated and may have an affinity for certain sequences.